ypresto/browser-agent-bridge/README.md

 End users also shouldn't be expected to solve this themselves - non-developers find it difficult to install and run generic automation tools like Playwright MCP or Puppeteer.

-Browser Automator addresses these challenges by:
+Browser Agent Bridge addresses these challenges by:

 - Providing users with a secure RPA browser extension that directly integrates with end users' browsers
 - Offering developers simple SDKs to integrate AI agents with the extension
 - Eliminating the need for complex local installations or per-application browser extensions

+## Examples

+See packages/examples dir.

 ## Architecture Summary